 We must ask: Did Israel execute capital offenders when they were following God’s direct instructions, or did God execute them through Israel?
 Similarly, did Israel go to war against and execute specific nations that God instructed them to remove, or did God execute them?
 You see the point.

 Only God has the right to give or take away life.
-He relinquishes this authority to no one, and anyone—any leader or nation—who presumptuously takes this prerogative is in direct rebellion against God.
+He relinquishes this authority to no one, and anyone—leader or nation—who presumptuously takes this prerogative is in direct rebellion against God.

 God called the great King David “a man after My own heart, which shall fulfill all My will” (Acts 13:22).
 Yet, David was a warrior of great renown.
 How is this explained?